git-town/git-town/website/src/preferences/sync-feature-strategy.md

 consists of only one commit.

-Please be aware that this sync strategy leads to more merge conflicts than the "merge" sync strategy when more than one Git users make commits to the same branch.
+Please be aware that this sync strategy leads to more merge conflicts than the "merge" sync strategy when more than one Git user makes commits to the same branch.

 ## change this setting